 Shot Blasting, Surface Cleaning & Preparation

-The durability of the new markings are only as good as the surface they are laid on.
-If you try to over-mark on existing markings they will not last as long as on a properly prepared surface, costing you time and money in the long run when you have to have them re-marked.
-In busy environments such as factories and warehouses where there is vehicular traffic it is vital to prepare the surfaces properly to ensure the new markings last as long as possible.
+The durability of your new markings is only as good as the surface they are laid on.
+If you try to over-mark on existing lines, they will not last as long as they would on a properly prepared surface.
+In the long run, this can cost you time and money as you will need to have your floors remarked more frequently.
+In busy environments, such as factories and warehouses where heavy-duty equipment or vehicles such as forklift trucks are used, it’s vital to prepare the surfaces properly to ensure the new markings last as long as possible.

 Thankfully, previously painted or lined areas can be cleaned in preparation for new lines and painted areas to be marked.
 Preparing your indoor floors and outdoor surfaces properly will help increase the lifespan of your markings compared to those on surfaces that haven’t been prepared.
 We use our expertise to advise you on which floor and surface preparation is the best to suit your needs.